lvgl/docs_old/en/_build/html/_sources/object-types/chart.md.txt

 ## Events
-Only the [Genreric events](/overview/event.html#generic-events) are sent by the object type.
+Only the [Generic events](/overview/event.html#generic-events) are sent by the object type.

 Learn more about [Events](/overview/event).